gurmeetkaur2/Data-Scraping/README.md

 # Data-Scraping
-Scraping Data from a Website using BeautifulSoup
+Scraping Data from a Real Website using BeautifulSoup and Requests